Chart Color Schemes

 Stones Corner lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Analysis of ABS population updates and new addresses validated by AreaSearch indicates that, as of Feb 2026, the suburb of Stones Corner's population is estimated at around 2,840.
-This reflects an increase of 504 people (21.6%) since the 2021 Census, which reported a population of 2,336 people.
-The change is inferred from the resident population of 2,791, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 235 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,733 persons per square kilometer, placing Stones Corner in the top 10% of national locations assessed by AreaSearch.
-Overseas migration contributed approximately 73.0% of overall population gains during recent periods, driving primary growth for the suburb since the 2021 census.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Stones Corner's population is estimated at around 2,956 as of May 2026.
+This reflects an increase of 620 people (26.5%) since the 2021 Census, which reported a population of 2,336 people.
+The change is inferred from the resident population of 2,905 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 236 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,926 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
+Stones Corner's 26.5% growth since the 2021 census exceeded the national average (9.3%), along with the SA3 area, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 73.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population